esridc/e2e-testing-workshop/3-agenda-page/README.md

 </li>
 ```

 Then you can use a selector like `a[data-test="subnav-workshop"]`, and no matter where the nav is in the page DOM, that link will be found.
-Unforuntately we can't edit this site, so we have to use the deep selectors.
+Unfortunately we can't edit this site, so we have to use the deep selectors.

 ### Linking to the Workshops Page

 Back in our test, we need to click the drop-down to open the sub-nav, then click the link.

-We do this with two `.click()` calls, and then we add an assertion that we ended up on the righ page
+We do this with two `.click()` calls, and then we add an assertion that we ended up on the right page

 ```js
  // click the agenda on nav bar to open it